The London Coin Fair – Dates in 2019

 The London Coin Fair is a long-running numismatic event in the British capital.
 It has been staged for about 30 years now.
 It is held four times a year and is an important date in the UK numismatic calendar.
 Of course, one of the highlights of the event is the dealer stalls that are set up.
 The many UK and European collectors flock to this event to buy coins.
 However, there are also many books and educational materials available for people who are growing an interest in coin collecting.

 Contact information for the London Coin Fair are:

 The London Coin Fair is currently held at the Holiday Inn hotel on Coram Street in London.
 The nearest London underground station is Russell Square.
 Once out of the station, visitors can walk up the road on to Woburn Place and take a right on to Coram Street, before Tavistock Place.
 The Holiday Inn is on Coram Street.
 If you’re travelling by car, the nearest car park is the NCP car park on Marchmont Street, very close to the Holiday Inn, off Tavistock Place.

-The event is held in February, June, September and November and is the largest international coin fair in the UK.
-In 2018 the dates for the fair are as follows:
+The event is held on the first Saturday of the month in February, June, September and November and is the largest international coin fair in the UK.
+In 2019 the dates for the fair are as follows: